nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to edit details of a specific person.

-2. PROperty displays the current details of the person.

-3. User updates the desired fields.
+2. User inputs desired edits.

-4. PROperty validates the new details.
+3. PROperty validates the new details.

-5. PROperty saves the updated details.
+4. PROperty saves the updated details.

-6. PROperty confirms that the person's details have been updated.
+5. PROperty confirms that the person's details have been updated.

    Use case ends.